Sandramses/PAst/README.md

 <b>CITATION</b>

-PAst is currently being prepared for publication, as citation will be available shortly.
+PAst is currently being prepared for publication, a citation will be available shortly.